 For a quick carb fuel-up, slice 1 banana and serve with 2 tablespoons all-natural almond butter.

 For a quick pre-workout fix, try ¼ cup serving of dried berries, apricots, pineapple, raisins or any other dried fruit of your choice.
-Just make sure it’s natural not coated with sugar!
+Just make sure it’s natural (and unsulpured) and not coated with sugar!

-When in rush spread 1-2 tablespoons of all-natural peanut butter on sprouted grain toast.
-I am a big fan of Ezekiel 4:9 brand.
+When in a rush spread 1-2 tablespoons of all-natural almond butter or tahini on sprouted grain toast.
+We are big fans of Ezekiel 4:9 brand.

 What better snack after a hard workout than Ice Cream!!
-Yes you heard me correct, I said Ice Cream!
-All you need is 2 previously frozen bananas, Almond Milk (or any other dairy free milk) and 1 scoop protein powder (your choice).
-Place the bananas and protein powder in blender and add a little bit of the milk, and blend together adding more milk as needed (until you have reached your desired thickness).
+Yes, you heard me correct, I said Ice Cream!
+All you need is 2 previously frozen bananas, Almond Milk (or any other dairy-free milk) and 1 scoop protein powder (your choice).
+Place the bananas and protein powder in the blender and add a little bit of the milk, and blend together adding more milk as needed (until you have reached your desired thickness).
 If you have a Vita-Mix use the “magic-mashing-stick” and to create a creamy texture.
 Go HERE for the full post or Dirty Chai Nice Cream.

-An easy vegan omelet for first timers.
+An easy vegan omelet for first-timers.
 7 ingredients, loads of veggies, simple methods.
 Hearty, savory, fluffy and delicious.
 Makes a perfect after workout meal.
-Source: Minimalist Baker
+By: Minimalist Baker

 ½ an apple and ½ cup of raw carrots with two spoonfuls of hummus is a perfect pick me up with quick digesting carbs.

-However you choose to fuel and re-fuel, make sure you’re getting nutrients and energy from real, whole foods over the packaged alternatives.
+However, you choose to fuel and refuel, make sure you’re getting nutrients and energy from real, whole foods rather than packaged alternatives.